TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: TSGM: Evaluation of Synthetic Data

-\textbf{\emph{Similarity / distance.}} This metric class evaluates the resemblance of the generated and real data.
-One particular implementation of this metric is computing a collection of summary statistics and applying a distance measure in the space of statistics, such as the Euclidean distance, to this space.
-More specifically: $\bm{S}(D): \mathrm{D} \rightarrow \mathbb{R}^s$, where function $\bm{S}$ transforms the dataset into a vector of $s$ summary statistics.
-Then, the similarity measure will be $\rho(\bm{S}(D) - \bm{S}(\widehat{D}))$, where $\rho$ is a norm in $\mathbb{R}^s$.
+\textbf{Similarity / distance.} This metric class evaluates the similarity of the generated and real data.
+We implement several specific metrics: distance in the space of summary statistics, Maximum Mean Discrepancy (MMD, \citep{gretton2012kernel}), and discriminative metric \citep{yoon2019time}.
+The summary static distance measures distance in the space of summary statistics $\bm{S}(D): \mathrm{D} \rightarrow \mathbb{R}^s$, where function $\bm{S}$ transforms the dataset into a vector of $s$ summary statistics.
+The distance measure is $\rho(\bm{S}(D) - \bm{S}(\widehat{D}))$, where $\rho$ is a norm in $\mathbb{R}^s$.
+Discriminative metric evaluates a classifier trained to distinguish real and synthetic data.

-\textbf{\emph{Predictive consistency.}} This metric measures how consistent the predictive performance of a particular set of models is on synthetic and real data.
-It estimates the probability of the situation (across a finite set of models) when one model performs better than another on a synthetic dataset, and the same relation will hold on the original real dataset.

-More formally, for a given set of functions $\mathrm{M}$, where $m_1 \sim m_2$ denotes consistency of predictive performance on real dataset $D$ and its synthetic counterpart $\hat{D}$ and $|S|$ denotes the cardinality of a set $S$.
+\looseness-1\textbf{Predictive consistency.} This metric assesses the consistency of predictive performance across a set of models on both synthetic and real data.
+It estimates the likelihood that if one model outperforms another on synthetic data, the same performance relationship will hold on the real data.
+More formally, for a given set of functions $\mathrm{M}$, $\pi(\mathrm{M}, D, \widehat{D}) = \frac{|\{(m_1, m_2) | m1 \sim m2, m_1 \in M, m_2 \in M \}|}{|M| (|M| - 1)},$ where $m_1 \sim m_2$ denotes consistency of predictive performance on real dataset $D$ and its synthetic counterpart $\widehat{D}$ and $|M|$ denotes the cardinality of $M$.

-\textbf{\emph{Privacy.}} Privacy of generated data is crucial for many applications.
-One approach to measuring the privacy of generated data is to assess the effectiveness of various attacks on it.
-As one example of such metric, we measure the probability of membership inference attacks probability \cite{shokri2017membership}.
+\textbf{Privacy.} Privacy of generated data is crucial for many applications.
+One way to measure this privacy is by evaluating the effectiveness of various attacks on the data.
+For instance, a common metric is to measure the probability of membership inference attacks, as outlined by \citet{shokri2017membership}.
 We propose the following evaluation procedure: 1.
 Split the historical data into training and hold-out sets ($D_{tr}$ and $D_{test}$), 2.
 Train a generative model on $D_{train}$ and generate a synthetic dataset $\widehat{D}$, 3.
 Train a one-class classification (OCC) model on synthetic data $\widehat{D}$ and evaluate it on $D_{tr}$ and $D_{test}$, 4.
 Use the precision of the OCC model as the target score.

-\textbf{\emph{Fairness.}} Synthetic data can also be utilized to increase the fairness of machine learning systems.
-The most straightforward example of fairness through synthetic data is making synthetic samples to avoid biases towards minorities.
-We propose to measure the utility of synthetic data for fairness by estimating the gain in fairness metrics on downstream problems; such metrics can be calculated using, for example, demographic parity or predictive rate parity paradigms.